 Sustainability is the measure of how a country/economy is able to continuously participate in the initiative.
 The country's/economy's performance is assessed by the number of monthly questionnaires it can submit every semester.
-Submission of 6 questionnaires gets a rating of "good" or a smiley face (O), 4-5 questionnaires is given a rating of "fair" or a neutral face (O) while submission of 3 questionnaires and less is given a "poor" rating or a frowning face (O).
+Submission of 6 questionnaires gets a rating of "good" or a smiley face (3), 4-5 questionnaires is given a rating of "fair" or a neutral face (5) while submission of 3 questionnaires and less is given a "poor" rating or a frowning face (6).

 In APEC, not all economies are able to participate at the onset of the initiative in January 2001.
-Only 5 economies were able to submit data during that month which gradually increased to 17 by the end of the year (19 economies submitted in some months). also noted It was that economies are not able to sustain continuous submission.
+Only economies were able to submit data during that month which gradually increased to 17 by the end of the year (19 economies submitted in some months). also noted was economies are not able to continuous sustain submission.